Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

    - a superkey may not be a key
 4. **Primary Key & Candidate Key:** If there are more than one keys in a schema, DBA should specify one key as a primary key, then the other keys are candidate keys.
    - specify primary key in SQL:`PRIMARY KEY (id)`
+     - primary key should be simple, int preferred
    - specify candidate keys in SQL: `UNIQUE (name)`
 5. **Referential Integrity**: Reference between values should always be valid.
 (When you delete a record in a table, then the referential to this record are all invalid )
 6. **Foreign Key**: a Primary Key in another table